jurevans/gtfs-realtime-graphql-api/README.md

 ### Authentication

-You need to defined an `API_KEYS` value in the `.env` configuration.
+You need to define an `API_KEYS` value in the `.env` configuration.
 This allows you to authenticate GraphQL requests using the `x-api-key` header.
 You can have any number of keys specified here, separated by a comma:

 ```bash
 API_KEYS=1XXXXXXXXXXXXXX,2XXXXXXXXXXXXXX,3XXXXXXXXXXXXXX
 ```

 I am using the [Insomnia](https://insomnia.rest/) client, however, if you want to use the GraphQL Playground interface in your browser, you can send this header with [ModHeader](https://modheader.com/) extension.
+If you use ModHeader, you can add an `x-api-key` request header, then add a Filter with a URL Pattern of `http:\/\/localhost:5000\/graphql` to authenticate.

 ### Connect to Redis